 An ITS application is free to decide what pieces of content it uses.
 For example:

 Terminology information is added to a term element.
 The information pertains only to the content of the element, since there is no inheritance for Terminology.
-Nevertheless an ITS application can make use of the complete element, e.g. including attribute nodes etc.
+Nevertheless an ITS application can make use of the complete element, e.g., including attribute nodes etc.

 Using Id value, a unique identifier is provided for a p element.
 An application can make use of the complete p element, including child nodes and attributes nodes.
 The application is also free to make use just of the string value of p.
 Nevertheless the id provided via ID value pertains only to the p element.
 It cannot be used to identify nested elements or attributes.

-Using target pointer, selected source element have the ITS information that their translation is available in a target element; see Example 70.
+Using target pointer, selected source elements have the ITS information that their translation is available in a target element; see Example 70.
 This information does not inherit to child elements of target pointer.
 E.g., the translation of a span element nested in source is not available in a specific target element.
-Nevertheless, an application is free to use the complete content of source, including span, and e.g. present it to a translator.
+Nevertheless, an application is free to use the complete content of source, including span, and, e.g., present it to a translator.